 Sake lees, or sake kasu, is a by-product of Japanese sake production.
 It’s a versatile ingredient rich in nutrients and has various culinary and cosmetic uses.

 Sake lees or Sake Kasu (酒粕) is the filtered residue from sake production.
-It’s a dense cream-colored paste used as an ingredient in marinades, drinks, soups, tsukemono, desserts, and cosmetics.
+It’s a dense cream-colored paste used in marinades, drinks, soups, tsukemono, desserts, and cosmetics.

 It’s most often used as a nutritious drink called amazake (甘酒), a sweet milky looking liquid made of sake lees dissolved in hot water and grated fresh ginger.